jara001/f1tenth-rules/rules_v3.md

 ### Major infringements

-Following rules describe race violations that may result into warnings.
+Following rules describe rule violations that may result into warnings.
 Severe offenses may even lead to disqualification from the competition.

 - A crash is not considered a warning unless judged by the referees.
     - Crashes that result in a warning include but are not limited to "malicious" crashes where the autonomous car did not attempt to slow down or steer away from the opponent.